TheElectronicMusicProject/simple_audio_amplifier/README.md

 ### 2 - INPUT AUDIO

 This device is compatible with **TRRS and TRS connectors** connected to J2.
 Monophonic audio source is not mandatory but it is suggested to enjoy the amplifier capabilities.
-At the moment, only the **CTIA/AHJ standard** is supported, be sure to use this kind of device in case of TRRS connector.
+Both the **CTIA/AHJ and OMTP standards** are supported for TRRS connectors.

 ```text
 TRS